 The 5V reference voltage is based on the Linear Technology LT1021BCN8-5 buried Zener reference IC.
 After the DMMCheck Plus is assembled, it is powered up with a 9V power supply for a minimum of 250 hours to "age" the reference and improve its long term stability.
 After aging, the trim potentiometer is carefully adjusted for a reference output of 5.0000V as measured by our calibrated 8.5 digit Keysight 3458A DMM that has an accuracy of 0.0008%.
 (Keysight Technologies, Loveland Standards and Calibration Labs, Certificate of Calibration 1-7581424013-1, valid through January 21, 2017).
 Accidental movement of the trimpot adjustment is prevented by the application of a small amount of acrylic enamel.
 The ambient temperature is also recorded (typically 68⁰F).
 The circuit board was designed to minimize the effects of mechanical stress on the voltage reference IC.
 Specifically, the reference is placed on the edge of the circuit board and 2 adjacent board slots prevent stresses in the board from reaching the reference IC which could otherwise cause the output voltage to shift.

-Recalibration of the voltage reference is free for the first two years after purchase - just send it back to us and include $4.00 in stamps for return shipping within USA.
+Recalibration of the voltage reference is free for the first two years after purchase - just send it back to us and for USPS Priority return shipping please include $7.00 in stamps or US currency or PayPal payment to firstname.lastname@example.org.
 After two years the charge is $15.00 plus shipping.
 Please contact us for shipping charges to destinations outside the USA.

 100Ω, 1KΩ, 10KΩ, and 100KΩ 0.1%, 10ppm/⁰C resistors (Vishay type PTF56), connected in series are available to check the resistance function of your DMM.
 Depending on how you connect your meter leads many different resistance values are available.
 The resistors are guaranteed accurate within 0.1% of their stated values, but the actual value obtained with a 4-wire (Kelvin) measurement using our HP 3458A (.001% accuracy on OHMS) is provided on the as-measured record shown below.